variejs/docs/authentication.md

 a user/request should be authenticated.
 You can have multiple `guards` to allow for more than one different authentication system to be used.

-A `driver` is the authenication workflow that each `guard` must follow to be correctly authenicated.
+A `driver` is the authentication workflow that each `guard` must follow to be correctly authenticated.
 Varie providers provides two authentication drivers:

 - Cookie Auth